JamesRDoyle/Crop-Yield-Analysis/README.md

 Process_Data.py merges crop yield and weather data into singular files before analysis.
 This program also calculates drought information such as the number of short, medium, and long length droughts (5-8, 9-14, & 15+ days respectively), the total precipitation, and the amount of time spent in drought.
 This program utilizes estimated growing seasons for each crop to limit the drought calculations to a certain time span, and these can be edited as needed.

 The Analyze_Data.py program brings together the data processed from the other tools into one analysis-focused program.
 The data is imported into this file and can be edited as desired by the user to do in depth analysis at the total, state, or county level.
-Some example
+Some example graphs and data calculations are provided to guide your own analysis.